HolographicWings/LethalSDK-Unity-Project/README.md

 - New scraps.
 - New moons.

+For guides on using this project, please go to [this page](https://github.com/BuffMage/LethalExpansionGuides/blob/main/README.md) (Note: Still currently being developed, but Normal Scrap Type is completely documented)

 # Looking for a successor!

 ### Looking for a successor to keep LethalExpansion and LethalSDK alive.